DrylandEcology/SOILWAT2/README.md

 # SOILWAT2

+SOILWAT2 is an ecosystem water balance simulation model.

 This version of SoilWat brings new features.
 This is the same code that is used by [rSOILWAT2][] and [STEPWAT2][].